 Guide to the Laurelhurst Neighborhood in Portland, Oregon

-Laurelhurst is a close-in residential area of 428 acres containing in 1,819 households with a total of 4,633 people (2010 census).
-It's a neighborhood of homeowners as 90.8% of the Laurelhurst residents live in their own home.
-It's a 7-10 minute drive to downtown Portland once you turn onto East Burnside.
+Laurelhurst is an area of 428 acres containing 1,819 households with a total of 4,633 people (2010 census).
+It’s a neighborhood of homeowners as 90.8% of the Laurelhurst residents live in their own home and in 11-12 minutes you can be downtown traveling west on East Burnside Boulevard.

-You know that Laurelhurst residents care about their community when see the committees for the Neighborhood Association: Land Use, Transportation, Traffic, Trees, Safety, Garage Sale, Friends of the Laurelhurst Park, Bike, Clean-up, Environment, and Community Safety.
+You know that Laurelhurst residents care about their community when you view the committees for the Neighborhood Association: Land Use, Transportation, Traffic, Trees, Safety, Garage Sale, Friends of the Laurelhurst Park, Bike, Clean-up, Environment, and Community Safety.

 History of Laurelhurst